Time Blocking 101 – Where Does Your Time Really Go?

 What Is Time Blocking?

-Time blocking is a productivity technique where you divide your day into specific blocks of time, each block dedicated to one type of task or activity.
-These could be 15, 30, 45, 60 minute focus sessions.
+Time blocking is a productivity technique where you divide your day into specific blocks of time, with each block dedicated to one type of task or activity.
+These could be 15, 30, 45, 60-minute focus sessions.

 Instead of working from an endless to-do list, you work from your calendar.
-You assign focus sessions for the most important things, while still allowing space for rest, creativity, and flexibility.
+You assign focus sessions for the most important tasks, while still allowing space for rest, creativity, and flexibility.

-It’s brilliantly simple, visual, and effective tool that helps you stay present with whatever you’re doing, whether that’s client work, working on a project, admin, or personal time.
-It's perfect if you're working on a project around daily life or an additional / main job, as you can make the focus sessions short and sweet.
+It’s a brilliantly simple, visual, and effective tool that helps you stay present with whatever you’re doing – whether that’s client work, a personal project, admin, or personal time.
+It's especially helpful if you're fitting projects around daily life, or an alongside another job, as you can make the focus sessions short and manageable.

-It’s also great if you’re a procrastinator or a perfectionist, where time can disappear on tasks that you tend to spend too much time on.
+It’s also great if you tend to procrastinate, or struggle with perfectionism, where time can quietly disappear into tasks that you end up spending too much time on.

 Why Time Blocking Works

-Time blocking helps reduce overwhelm by removing constant decision-making (“What should I do next?”).
+Time blocking helps reduce overwhelm by removing constant decision-making (the familiar “What should I do next?” loop).

 Time Blocking:

-• Creates structure and boundaries in your day.
+• Creates structure and clear boundaries in your day

-• Reduces multi-tasking and the start-stop effect (the mental drain of jumping between tasks).
+• Reduces multi-tasking and the start-stop effect (the mental drain of constantly jumping between tasks)

-• Encourages intentional, focused work that truly matters and helps you move forward.
+• Encourages intentional, focused work that actually moves things forward

 • Helps you see your time clearly, so you can plan more realistically.

-When you see your week laid out in blocks, it’s much easier to protect your time, recognise your limits, and give yourself the breathing space you need each day.
+When you see your week laid out in blocks, it becomes much easier to protect your time, recognise your limits, and give yourself the breathing space you need each day.

 How to Start Time Blocking